 In my early business career as a banking VP, I thought I had to have all the answers.
-Then, starting my own company over two decades ago, and being blessed by mentors I consider business icons, including a close association the past few years with John C. Maxwell, author of over 74 books, multiple NY Times Best Sellers on Leadership, and training people in almost every nation across the globe, I’ve realized the true power lies in questions.
+Then, starting my own company over three decades ago, and being blessed by mentors I consider business icons, including a close association the past few years with John C. Maxwell, author of over 74 books, multiple NY Times Best Sellers on Leadership, and training people in almost every nation across the globe, I’ve realized the true power lies in questions.

 I’m giving you six powerful questions I know catapult results.
 Because they are so powerful, and it’s the pondering and simmering that create that burst of energy, I challenge you to WRITE your answers, not just do them as a mental exercise.
 Once you’ve written them, put them away for 30 days and come back to them.
 I guarantee your answers and your results will skyrocket.